School Policies and Regulations

 • Boys dress code

-• Solid black, brown, or navy belt must be worn
+• Solid black, brown, or navy belt which must be worn when in uniform

-• If the boy chooses, only white T-shirts are to be worn under the uniform shirt
+• Optional - white T-shirts may be worn under the school uniform shirt

-• Gym jacket and navy blue uniform sweatshirt may be worn with the school uniform
+• Optional - Gym jacket or navy blue uniform quarter-zip sweatshirt may be worn with the school uniform

 DRESS UP/ DOWN GUIDELINES: